Door County Maritime Museum, Sturgeon Bay, WI

 January – April: 10am – 4pm

-Museum CLOSED for Thanksgiving, Christmas and New Year’s Day
+Museum CLOSED Thanksgiving Day, Christmas Eve, Christmas Day and New Year’s Day.

 Adults – $12 (includes Jim Kress Maritime Lighthouse Tower)